-If a student has completed treatment for drug/chemical dependency, the student should have a copy of the discharge summary, printed on the facility's letterhead, sent directly to the Nursing Coordinator.
+If a student has completed treatment for drug/chemical dependency, the student should have a copy of the discharge summary, printed on the facility's letterhead, sent directly to the Director of Nursing.

-If the student is currently receiving treatment with Suboxone or Methadone, the student will not be eligible for admission to the program due to inability to meet clinical requirements as per West Virginia Board of Examiners for Professional Registered Nurses' requirements.
-The Nursing Coordinator will guide further evaluation of the student's recovery program, and will refer to West Virginia Restore as appropriate.
+If the student is currently receiving treatment with Suboxone, Methadone or a similar drug, the student will not be eligible for admission to the program due to inability to meet clinical requirements as per West Virginia Board of Examiners for Professional Registered Nurses' requirements.
+The Director of Nursing will guide further evaluation of the student's recovery program, and will refer to West Virginia Restore as appropriate.